-Here we present links to sites of companies, government agencies, and organizations involved in the promotion and development of alternative energy.
+Here we present links to sites of companies and organizations involved in the promotion and development of beneficial products and services.

 Multichip is a family of companies that manufacture specialized electronic components.
 One of the companies, MDI Simulation Instrumentation, designs and fabricates standard and custom flat panel simulation displays for full motion and fixed base flight simulators.
 Their displays are LCD-based direct replacements for conventional CRT-based displays, providing improved reliability, simplified maintenance, and reduced power requirements.